artonoximee/scrap-parliament/README.md

 #### e. downloading the program

-To download the program, click on the green button at the top right button of this page that says 'Clone or download'.
+To download the program, click on the green button at the top right of this page that says 'Clone or download'.
 Click 'Download Zip'.

 Unzip the file you just downloaded.

-#### f. accessing the folder from the temrinal
+#### f. accessing the folder from the terminal

 The terminal is an interface with which we can navigate in the computer's folders.